basarat/demo-jest/script.md

 );
 ```

-You can see it still behave the same but now we can also control the rendering with the passed in prop.
+You can see it still behaves the same but now we can also control the rendering with the passed in prop.

 ```
 import * as React from 'react';